-The Continuous Quality Improvement (CQI) Plan for Children's Programs describes the goals, objectives, tools, resources, and processes used by the West Virginia Department of Human Services (DoHS), formerly a part of the West Virginia Department of Health and Human Resources (DHHR), to assess, manage, and improve the availability, quality, and sustainability of behavioral health and sociallynecessary services for children.
+The Continuous Quality Improvement (CQI) Plan for Children's Programs1 describes the goals, objectives, tools, resources, and processes used by the West Virginia Department of Human Services (DoHS) to assess, manage, and improve the availability, accessibility, quality, and sustainability of mental and behavioral health services for children.

 West Virginia's Office of Quality Assurance for Children's Programs (Office of QA) is responsible for driving the strategic vision, mission, and scope for quality improvement and data-driven practice across DoHS.
 The director for this office reports to DoHS's cabinet secretary.
-DoHS leadership and the Office of QA prioritize the alignment of quality improvement efforts across bureaus in tandem with ongoing cross-bureau collaboration to streamline programmatic work to provide a seamless system of care for children and families.
+DoHS leadership and the Office of QA prioritize the alignment of quality improvement efforts across bureaus in tandem with ongoing cross-bureau collaboration to streamline programmatic work to provide a seamless system of care for children and families, in support of the implementation of DoHS's Annual Strategic Plan.

-The CQI Plan builds upon existing quality assurance and improvement efforts in place across DoHS, and is expected to evolve in response to increased data availability, new information, experience, and best practices.
+The CQI Plan builds upon existing quality assurance and improvement efforts in place across DoHS and continues to evolve in response to increased data availability, new information, experience, and best practices.